WebOfTrust/WOT-terms/Mental-model.md

 ### How can we shine the spotlight on the unique feature mix of the KERI suite?
 <img src="https://raw.githubusercontent.com/WebOfTrust/WOT-terms/gh-pages/images/mental-Model-KERI.drawio.png" alt="Andy from Little Britain" width="600">

 ## Pseudo code of Mental model: Verifiable Data Structures all the way down

 > Or: the inner working of 'Eywa'

-### Genealized hash chained signed data structures (provenanceable)
+### Genealized hash chained signed data structures (provenance-able)

-                - hashed list.
+- hashed list
-                - hash of concatenated hashes in list
+    1. hash of concatenated hashes in list
-                - hash of cat blinded hashes in list
+    2. hash of cat blinded hashes in list
 - Hash Graph
-                    - Hash DAG
+    1. Hash DAG
-                    - Custom Hash DAG
+    2. Custom Hash DAG
-                    - Merkle root hash (binary tree) Sparse Merkle Tree
+    3. Merkle root hash (binary tree) Sparse Merkle Tree
-                    - Patricia Merkle (Trie) root hash
+    4. Patricia Merkle (Trie) root hash
 - Signed Hash Graph
-                    - Signed Hash DAG
+    1. Signed Hash DAG
-                        - ACDC is a type of Custom signed Hash DAG iteself and distribute universal Hash DAG fragment
+        - ACDC is a type of Custom signed Hash DAG itself and distribute universal Hash DAG fragment
 - Cryptographic Accumulators
-                    - Collective Signatures (BBS+)
+    1. Collective Signatures (BBS+)
-                    - CL Signatures (AnonCreds)
+    2. CL Signatures (AnonCreds)

 ### Hash Log

 - KEL is a hash log for key state
-                - TEL is a hash log for every other kind of state anchored to key state
+- TEL is a versioned hash log for every other kind of state anchored to key state
-                    - TEL as versioned hash log

 ### Content Addressable (Hash indexed) Database

 - De-duplication
-                - universaly unique identifers as indexes = secure distributable database
+- universally unique identifiers as indexes = secure distributable database
 - SAID as index = crypto agile interoperable universally unique identifiers as indexes
 - ACDC is a type of content addressable SAID database fragment, graph fragment
 - B-Tree branch

 ## Append to Extend

 - permission-less data type registry
 - permission-less rules registry
 - ecosystem governance through permission-less but trusted (reputable) (web-of-trust)  registries

 ## Versioned Authentic data

 - TEL transfer registry for versioned authentic data
 - TEL transfer registry for NFTs
 - TEL/ACDC for authentic messaging registry
 - TEL/ACDC for authentic versioned document registry
-            - ACDCs are modeled as graph fragments.
+- ACDCs are modeled as graph fragments

 ## BADA/RUN when not use KEL Seals for distributed authentic database

 - replay attack protection through monotonicity
-                - replay signed date-time stamped message
+    1. replay signed date-time stamped message
-                - replay stale keys to newly date-time stamp and sign message
+    2. replay stale keys to newly date-time stamp and sign message
 - ephemeral identifiers as auxiliaries to persistent identifiers
-                    - signed at rest of auxiliary ephemeral identifier
+   1. signed at rest of auxiliary ephemeral identifier

 ## Concepts

 See more [Concepts](https://github.com/WebOfTrust/WOT-terms/blob/main/concepts.md) behind KERI.
 This is an elaboration on the why's of KERI within the mental model describes in detail above.